 Product management is overseeing a product’s development and life cycle, from ideation to retirement.
-It involves working with cross-functional teams, such as engineering, marketing, and sales, to ensure that the product is developed and positioned in a way that meets the target market’s needs and achieves the desired business objectives.
+It involves working with cross-functional teams, such as engineering, marketing, and sales, to ensure that the product is developed and positioned to meet the target market’s needs and achieve the desired business objectives.

 Product management is critical for any organization that develops and sells products.
 It helps align the efforts of different teams toward a common goal.

 The global software products market is projected to grow at a compound annual growth rate (CAGR) of 11% from $930.93 billion in 2020 to $1493.07 billion in 2025.

 As such, product managers play a key role in product management.

 According to Martin Eriksson, product management is the convergence of business, user experience, and technology.
 Here is a brief explanation of the importance of each of these areas:

 Product management is ultimately about creating value for the business.
 This means the product must be profitable and align with the overall business strategy